jpaulm/fbp-tutorial-filter-file/Step13/README.md

    .
 ```

 The "IP type" is the class of each IP contents.
-In this case, for downstream processing you could arrange to have an "open bracket" IP at the start of every "branch" and also every "account", and a "close bracket" at the end of every "account" and also every "branch".
+In this case, in FBP, the first thing we usually do is to insert an "open bracket" IP at the start of every "branch" and "account", and a "close bracket" at the end of every "account" and "branch".

-In conventional programming a lot of the processing takes place when a control field *changes*, so it is actually very helpful to have an explicit data item (an IP) signalling the point where such a change occurs!
+In conventional programming much of the processing takes place when a control field *changes*, so it is actually very helpful to have an explicit data item (an IP) signalling the point where such a change occurs!

 FBP has a standard component to insert the brackets at the right places ["Collate"](https://github.com/jpaulm/javafbp/blob/master/src/main/java/com/jpaulmorrison/fbp/core/components/misc/Collate.java).
+While the name suggests two or more input streams, you can just as well use it with one input stream.

 Schematically we can show the output as follows, using angle brackets for the "bracket" IPs (you can generate your brackets with tags describing what kind of group they designate, even though this is not strictly necessary):